fili/ip.app/README.md

 # IP.APP API

-A free and easy way to check your current IP address or the HTTP headers your browser is sending.
+A free and easy way to check your current IP address and additional information the requesting client (e.g. your browser) is sending to the server.
+Track your or your server's public IP address and the associated ASN number, location details, timezone, as well as the user-agent or the requesting client.

 > Without any ads, trackers, or weird requirements.